|

 seeing that her position as Queen of the studio was totally secure?

 Beats the heck out of me.
-I cannot begin to
+I cannot

 tell you how many times I tried to reassure this